The Essay

 What admissions officers want to read

-They want to hear your voice — not your parent's, not your counsellor's, not ChatGPT's.
+They want to hear your voice — not your parent's, not your counselor's, not ChatGPT's.
 They can tell the difference instantly.

 - Specificity.
 Concrete details, real moments, actual dialogue.
 Not abstractions.